-The second-largest canyon in the United States, Palo Duro Canyon State Park is also referred to as the “Grand Canyon of Texas.”
-Here you can enjoy picnicking, hiking, horseback riding, and of course, camping.
+The second-largest canyon in the United States, Palo Duro Canyon State Park, is called the “Grand Canyon of Texas.”

-In addition to Palo Duro Canyon State Park, you have to spend time in their historic downtown area that has unique shops, fun restaurants, and historic buildings.
+In addition to Palo Duro Canyon State Park, you must spend time in its historic downtown area with unique shops, fun restaurants, and historic buildings.

-Be sure and visit the Aransas National Refuge Area and the Goose Island State Park while visiting Rockport before visiting Fulton Mansion State Historic Park.
-Here visitors are introduced to what life was like on the Texas coast in the 19th-century.
+Be sure to visit the Aransas National Refuge Area and the Goose Island State Park while visiting.

 Of course, there are also several museums, shopping, and great restaurants in the Rockport area.

 Read Next: 150 Dreamy Beach Quotes and Beach Captions